 Feedback from every group and every person in the congregation is their requirement in order for them to put together a 'master plan' which is composed immediately after their visit.

 You will be hearing much more about Ministry Architects so watch for their logo with more news about who, what, when, where, why and how.
 For now, please put April 14th and 15th on your calendars.

 Christian Education Updates

-Please Click Here for important information regarding Sunday School preparation for the Children's Christmas Program, as well information about exciting, upcoming Adult Christian opportunities.
+Please Click Here for information regarding Sunday School, as well information about exciting Adult Christian Education opportunities.

 Special Permission Forms

 Permission slips and release forms for special activities are now available on the website.
 Please click here or on the heading above.